papivot/kickstart-pks-on-aws/Harbor Demo.md

 Within the Harbor UI, navigate to `Projects -> project-public-a -> Repositories` and download the `Registry Certificate`.

-On the Linux jumpbox that has the Docker daemon running copy the downloaded certificate:
+On the Linux jumpbox that has the Docker daemon running, copy the downloaded certificate:
 ```shell
 mkdir ~/.docker/tls/[Harbor_fqdn]\:4443
 cp ca.crt ~/.docker/tls/[Harbor_fqdn]\:4443